 Providing financial services and products to serving and released members of the Canadian Armed Forces.

-A funder may sponsor your program’s costs, living, and traveling expenses.
+A funder may sponsor your program’s costs, living, and travelling expenses.
 Please check with your funding provider.
 Most of Willis College’s Diploma programs meet most funders’ requirements.
 Contact us today to learn how we can guide you through the process.

 Make monthly payments throughout the length of your program.
 We request the first and last month’s fees on the first day of class.
 Payments are interest-free during your study period and made into monthly payments.
 All of Willis College diploma programs are eligible.